 - Then the moodiness or distance begin again…

-In general, you can define this attitude as: ‘Your will and choices are mine’.
+In general, you can define this attitude as - 'Your will and your choices are mine'

 Male attitudes associated with abuse are often idealised to what a ‘real man’ should be.
 They promote self-sufficiency, toughness, physical attractiveness and adherence to gender roles.
 Within a group ruthless competition, suppression of any emotion except anger, rejection of dependency or weakness, devaluation of women and feminine attributes in men, and the building of male to male dominant hierarchies are all promoted.
 Therefore, a ‘real man’ is aggressive and if necessary violent, stoic in the face of difficulties, and expected to demonstrate psychological and physical strength in his pursuits.
 He takes risks, seeks adventure, makes everything a competition and demonstrates achievement and success.
 Many of the behaviours are directed towards making money and supporting the home.
 However, in scenarios where aggression is not likely to achieve success, such as within family life, abusers seek to change the culture of the institution or use personal persuasion in order to achieve domination.